 Community organisations and volunteer groups help to maintain our marine and coastal environment through activities such as revegetating coastal areas, building boardwalks, fencing, building tracks, monitoring native shorebirds and animals, presenting education and awareness raising sessions, plantings, landscaping coastal areas and protecting cultural sites.

 There will always be a need for dedicated volunteers on our coast, and there are roles for people of all ages, interests and abilities.
-To join a community group or learn more about our magnificent coastal and marine environment, contact a Coastcare facilitator.
+To join a community group or learn more about our magnificent coastal and marine environment, contact a Coastcare Victoria Facilitator.